 The material comes from the two-day course that we held in December 2017 in Matera for their Matera 2019 Community project, but it will surely be useful in other contexts as well.

-4.2.
-Other materials about online community management
+5.2.
+Others about online community management

 - The currency is human attention.
 Work with it.
 Discourage abuse of it.

 - Welcome newcomers.
 Help them find their place.